depressedpigeon/Personal-Resume/README.md

-# test
+# Personal Resume

-This is a test repository.
+This repository is used for the creation aof a personal resume.
-Some random stuff.
+Basically a library of everything that I learn to code.